wp-plugins/wp-members/readme.txt

 = 3.4.0 =

 * Rebuilds the lgoin widget functions so there are filter hooks that more closely mimic the main body login filters.
 Every attempt was made to provide an HTML result that is the same as previous versions, as well as providing support for legacy dialog tags.
+* Rebuilt and revised user export functionality.
+Now includes an api function that can be used to customize user exports for a variety of uses.

 New Feature Settings:
 * The default password reset process is now the reset link.
 New installs will automatically have this setting.
 Existing installs can change to this by toggling the setting to use the legacy option in Settings > WP-Members > Options > New Features.